March in the chicken coop. Nights are slowly drawing out, and clocks in the northern hemisphere spring forward an hour.

 Let's take a look at what needs doing for our flock this month to make their world a happier place, too!

-As daylight lengthens, hormones kick in and hens start to come back into lay.
+As daylight lengthens, hormones kick in and hens raised as egg-layers start producing again.
 Our supply of delicious fresh eggs begins to ramp up after the lesser supply of the winter months.

 And if you're thinking of using them to hatch, there's a whole body of evidence that hatching is affected by the quality of food laying hens eat.